 Make your child an authorized user on one of your credit card accounts.

 Adding a teenager as an authorized user on your credit card account is the easiest way to help your teen build their credit.
 It’s easy to do, and usually it’s free, too.
 Your child will get their own credit card with their name on it, and purchases made with their card will come out of your account’s credit limit.
 All the bills will have your name on them, too, and you’re the only person who will be responsible for paying them.

 As long as you pay your credit card bills on time, your child’s credit score will benefit from the card, even if they never use it.
 If you don’t pay your bills on time, your child will be able to successfully dispute the account and get it removed from their credit report.

 Help your teenager apply for their own credit card if they are 18 or older.

-Finally, if your teen is old enough and has the income or assets needed to make monthly bill payments, you can help him or her pick the best credit card to apply for alone.
-If your child is in college, this will be a student credit card.
-Otherwise, there are plenty of good starter credit cards to choose from.
+If your teen is old enough and has the independent income required to make monthly bill payments, you can help them pick the best credit card to apply for.
+In most cases, this will be a student credit card, but there are plenty of other good starter credit cards to choose from as well.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.